ronanh100/Rezigco-Landing/DEPLOYMENT.md

-# Rezigco Landing Page Deployment Guide
+# Finsho Landing Page Deployment Guide

-This guide outlines how to deploy the Rezigco Landing Page to Cloudflare Pages.
+This guide outlines how to deploy the Finsho Landing Page to Cloudflare Pages.

 ## Configuration Files